pascoalf/ulrb/README.md

 stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://lifecycle.r-lib.org/articles/stages.html#stable)
 <!-- badges: end -->

-The R package **ulrb** stands for **Unsupervised Machine Learning definition of the Rare Biosphere**.
+The R package **ulrb** stands for **Unsupervised Learning Based Definition of Microbial Rare Biosphere**.
 As the name suggests, it applies unsupervised learning principles to define the rare biosphere.

-More specifically, the partitioning around medoids (k-medoids) algorithm is used to divide phylogenetic units (ASVs, OTUs, Species, …) within a microbial community (usually, a sample) into clusters.
+More specifically, the partitioning around medoids (k-medoids) algorithm is used to divide species within a sample into clusters.
 The clusters are then ordered based on a user-defined classification vector.
-By default, our method classifies all phylogenetic units in one of these: “rare”, “undetermined” or “abundant”.
-In alternative, we provide functions to help the user decide the number of clusters and we also provide a fully automated option.
-Besides clustering, we have functions to help you evaluate the clustering quality (e.g. silhouette scores).
+By default, our method classifies all species in: “rare”, “undetermined” or “abundant”.
+In alternative, the user can change the number of classifications.
+To do so, ulrb includes functions to help the user decide the number of classifications (k), but it is also possible for ulrb to automatically decide the number of clusters.
+Besides clustering, uleb includes functions to help evaluate the clustering quality (e.g. average Silhouette score).

-For detailed theory behind our reasoning for this definition of the microbial rare biosphere, results and applications, see our paper Pascoal et al., 2023 (in preparation).
+For detailed theory behind our reasoning for this definition of the microbial rare biosphere, results and applications, see our paper Pascoal et al., 2024 (in peer-review).
 For more details on the R functions used and data wrangling please see the package documentation.

-For tutorials and documentation of the **urlb** package, visit our
+For tutorials and documentation of the **ulrb** package, visit our
 website: link.

-**Note: the article to cite ulrb is in preparation for submission**
+**Note: the article to cite ulrb is undergoind peer-review in Communications Biology journal**

 ## Installation